New Orleans, LA

 It’s the story of my life, being mentored by so many people that are really great artists.
 A few years ago, I hooked up with her dad (referring to her baby) and fell in love with him.
 I had been a fan of his for several years.
 His name is Walter Wolfman Washington.
 He was my hero.
 I just wanted to play like him.
 He was a God.

 BW: What happened with your relationship?

 Frenchie Moe: I think we’re still in love but he doesn’t want to make a commitment.
 I can’t say I’m totally through with him because I’m still in love with him.
 I think he still loves me too.
-The fact that he’s married doesn’t help *laugh*.
-No… he’s separated from his wife because we had the baby.
+The fact that he’s married doesn’t help.
+He’s separated from his wife because we had the baby.
 The thing is, she’s pretty sick so he’s around to help her out.

-You know, musicians here who are well known, even if they aren’t known nationally, are like Gods in New Orleans.
+You know, musicians, even if they aren’t known nationally, are like Gods in New Orleans.
 They eat and drink for free.
 So, I think he’s worried about his reputation too.
 If he were to live with us while his wife is sick and something were to happen to her…

 BW: Do you understand?

 Frenchie Moe: No, not really.
 It’s been heartbreaking.
 There’s this side of him that’s an artist and a free spirit and this other side that worries about his reputation.
 What I’ve realized, being around these famous people is that there are really two sides to that coin.
 It’s kind of a curse in a way.
 To the point of not wanting to be famous myself.
 I mean, I want people to hear my music.
 But, you have so many people watching you all the time.

 BW: You came into the relationship with him being a fan.
 Now, obviously you have a different relationship but how has it changed?
 Do you still look up to him?